This post may contain affiliate links. Read our disclosure policy here.

 - bread: sandwich bread of your choice.

 - mayo: is a favorite sandwich condiment, but hummus makes a great swap if your kids don’t love mayonnaise.
+Or try one of these condiments on your turkey sandwich.

 - pepperoni: you can use the extra large slices or regular.